-A. Aspects of Resource / Service Management
+1.1.
+Aspects of Resource / Service Management

 Before we proceed further, we clarify the use of term Resource in this paper.
 Distributed applications are composed of components which are entities on the network.
-We consider a specific case of distributed applications where such entities can be controlled by zero or modest external state.
+We consider a specific case of distributed applications where such entities can be controlled by zero or modest state.
 We define modest state as being one which can be exchanged using very few messages (typically 1 message exchange).
 These entities in turn can bootstrap and control components with much higher state such as software services.
 We consider the combination of such an entity and the component associated with it as a Manageable Resource.
-An example of such an entity is a Broker Service Adapter which bootstraps a broker service in a distributed messaging system (the component) using about 16KB of external state [6].
+An example of such an entity is a Broker Service Adapter which bootstraps a broker (component) using about 16KB of external state [6].